 - Q How do I know that the games at the casinos are not fixed in the favor of the casino?

 A Big-name online casinos are examined and audited on a regular basis.
 If you’re trying to choose an online casino, make sure you look into its auditing and testing history to make sure it has been properly regulated by trusted firms like eCOGRA.
 Also, licensing from a reputable gambling authority also guarantees fairness.

 - Q When a casino advertises a payout percentage of 98% or any other number, what does this number represent and how is it calculated?
-How do I calculate my personal payout rate for a game?
+How do I calculate my personal payout rate per a game?

-A The payout percentage is the ratio of the money a player wagers to the money they win.
+A The payout percentage is the ratio of the money a player wagers vs the money they win.
 So if a casino has a payout percentage of 98%, it means that if a player wagers $1 million, he will win $998,000 and the casino will keep the remaining $2,000.
-Of course, when players recirculate the same money, the edge of the house will grind down the bankroll; in the end, players will retain a lot less than 98% of money wagered.
-The best way to calculate your payout percentage is to separate the money you bet and the money you win.
+Of course, when players recirculate the same money, the edge of the house will grind down the bankroll; in the end, players will retain a lot less than 98% of the money wagered.
+The best way to calculate your payout percentage is to separate the money you bet vs the money you win.

 - Q What does it mean when a promotion comes with a 40x wagering requirement?

 A It means that you are required to wager 40 x the deposit and bonus amount before you are able to withdraw any winnings

 - Q Why do casinos attach betting requirements to their promotions?

 A Casinos are clever enough to know if they did not have betting requirements, players would just take advantage and simply make a deposit, play a few hands and withdraw their deposit and the bonus, which would bankrupt the casino in no time.

 - Q Why do casinos offer generous welcome bonuses that give free money?